 Introduction to the communicative approach to language teaching.
 Presentation and practice in the creation of lesson plans using in-class technologies and computer-assisted language learning materials.
 Open to education majors only.
-(PR: FRN 204)
+(PR: Premission of instructor; must be taken with appropriate College of Education clinical experience)